juspay/ec-node-client/README.md

 # ExpressCheckout Node.js Client
-Easy way to integrate with ExpressCheckout for your node.js application.
+Easy way to integrate with ExpressCheckout from your node.js application.

 ## Installation